Psychopathology: Diagnostic and Statistical Manual of Mental Disorders

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a guideline for the diagnosis and understanding of mental disorders.
+The American Psychiatric Association (APA) sponsors the editing, writing, reviewing and publishing of this book.
+It is a reference book on mental health and brain-related conditions and disorders.
 It serves as reference for a range of professionals in medicine and mental health in the United States particularly.
 These professionals include psychologists, counsellors, physicians, social workers, psychiatric nurses and nurse practitioners, marriage and family therapists, and more.
+The current DSM is the fifth, most recent edition of this book.
+It was released in May 2013.
+Each edition makes significant changes to the classification of disorders.